A guide to LGBTQ+ inclusion for employers

 Consequences of failing to have an LGBTQ+ inclusive workplace

-Not having an LGBTQ+ inclusive workplace means missing out on all the benefits noted above.
-According to the CIPD, this can also result in decreased employee satisfaction, productivity, and motivation.
+Not having an LGBTQ+ inclusive workplace means missing out on the benefits noted above.
+According to the CIPD, this can also cause a decrease in:

 There can also be legal consequences for companies found discriminating against an employee or candidate based on whether they are LGBTQ+.
 The Equality Act 2010 lists different types of discrimination which apply to protected characteristics, including sexual orientation and gender reassignment.